nmathew98/vault/system-design.md

 			- GCP App Engine <=> AWS ECS
 	- Juggling workflows
 		- Design for one and make that juggle instead of designing to juggle using something like GNU Parallel (at the level of system tools) or message brokers (Kafka, RabbitMQ) for services
+	- Event driven/RPC/Request-Response
+		- Blocking or non blocking interservice communication models depends
+		- Non blocking style is good for fault tolerance and where performance is not that much of a concern
+		- Blocking style is good for high performance but highly available environments (serverless, cloud, etc)

 ## Internet